Today’s Reading: 1 John 3

 The Academy was gracious enough to allow him to continue using the rare instrument.
 And for the remainder of the concert series, as Cropper played, he was reminded of the fact that what he once thought irreparably damaged had been fully restored by the hand of a Master craftsman.

-Our lives are the continual repair by the Master.
+Our lives are in continual repair by the Master.
 That repair work has a name: sanctification.
 And one day, these broken lives will be a Stradivarius to God.
 Sanctification is what happens between now and know, between being born again and Jesus’ coming again.

 Here’s what 1 John 3 says about now and know: “Beloved, now we are children of God, and it has not appeared as yet what we will be.
 We know that when He appears, we will be like Him, because we will see Him just as He is”(verse 2).